 With the LEMON TWIST extension to the OCN namespace, it would also be possible for an originating entity to add an additional unique identifier/value to the SPC to more discretely identify the calling party within their network (e.g., groups of call center agents, individual devices, specific types of calls, etc.).
 This effectively adds another level to the SPC namespace and the following format is proposed:

-OCN-EID-<local ID>
+OCN-EID-<Local ID>

+The OCN is limited to 4 alphanumeric characters and it’s proposed that the EID has the same limit as the EID must also have a fixed length to delineate that field from the optional Local-ID.

+The following provides an example of a decoded TNAuthList field in a certificate including an SPC using the extended namespace based on the field as defined in [RFC 8226]:

+Extension: ( 1.3.6.1.5.5.7.1.26 )

+Critical: No

+Data: 9010-0001

+Note that the ASN.1 encoded form of this field is used as the TNAuthList field in the SPC token as defined in [draft-ietf-acme-authority-token-tnauthlist].

 Originating Entity Account Management